 In this broader environment, many American Muslim youth are facing existential questions about faith.
-Without a secure knowledge of Islam, they are not only questioning their Islamic upbringing, they are asking "Who is God?", "What is my relationship to God?", "What is my purpose in life?"
+Without a secure knowledge of Islam, they are not only questioning their Islamic upbringing, they are asking "Who is God?", "What is my purpose in life?"